Other Logo Uses – Campus and Student Use

 The Office of Licensing and Trademark Administration regulates the use of the university’s name and all identifying marks, both on and off campus, to ensure the protection of the university’s excellent reputation and maintain high standards of use.
 Campus departments, student organizations, and external groups frequently purchase merchandise displaying university symbols, logos, and marks.
 These items range from t-shirts to lapel pins, mugs and backpacks, as well as products to commemorate special occasions or events.
 Since each of these is an extension of the university’s image, there are standards for these items.
 Only campus departments and student organizations that are officially recognized by or are part of the university are allowed to use Georgia Southern logos, symbols and trademarks in conjunction with their names.

-Ordering items from licensees registered with Learfield is required, but it is also to a department’s or group’s advantage to use these vendors.
-Officially licensed vendors are most familiar with how the marks should be used, can save areas time, money, and effort due to their expertise, and can help expedite approvals.
+Ordering items from licensees registered with Learfield is required, and most orders will include a royalty.
+It is to a department’s or group’s advantage to use these vendors.
+Officially licensed vendors have access to Georgia Southern art files and are most familiar with how the marks should be used.
+They can also save departments and organizations time, money, and effort due to their expertise, and can help expedite approvals.
+A list of officially licensed vendors can be found at http://learlicensing.wpengine.com/vendor-list/.